Duxkzy/TheMachine/README.md

 3. Press **F5** on your keyboard.
 4. From the top dropdown menu, select **Python File** (under "Python Debugger").

 The `setup.py` script will automatically generate the `config/api_keys.json` file along with any missing directories.
-Once you insert your Gemini API key into the generated JSON file, you can launch `main.py` to start the assistant.
+Once you insert your Gemini API key into the generated JSON file or on the visual first boot, you can launch `main.py` to start the assistant.

 ## Credits & Acknowledgments